MicrosoftDocs/powerquery-docs/powerquery-docs/handling-unit-testing.md

 # Handling Unit Testing

 >[!NOTE]
 > This content is applicable to the legacy Power Query SDK in Visual Studio.
-Today the new Power Query SDK in VS Code contains a fully-featured [test framework](sdk-testframework/test-framework.md) which we encourage you to test and learn more.
+Today the new Power Query SDK in Visual Studio Code contains a fully-featured [test framework](sdk-testframework/test-framework.md) which we encourage you to test and learn more.

 For both simple and complex connectors, adding unit tests is a best practice and highly recommended.